 I found it to be long finishing for such a light bodied wine with round and balanced tannins.

 Overall, a silky and tasy Pinot Noir that’s an easy sipper on its own or served with a cheese plate.

 Rating Your Wines

-After you taste your wines, you’ll want to go into your Account Dashboard and rate them.
+Getting back to my review of Winc itself, after you taste your wines, you’ll want to go into your Account Dashboard and rate them.

 There’s a 1-5 star rating system and you can add a note about each wine as well.

 Rate your wines to help us better understand your palette.
 The more you rate, the better your recommendations.

 Here’s what that looks like inside your Account Dashboard:

 Winc allows you to purchase Gift Cards to give the gift of wine to someone.

 This is what the screen looks like inside your Account Dashboard: